ddmills/ascii-pacman.js/README.md

 ascii-pacman.js
 ===============

-Unfinished text version of pacman written in javascript - see demo here: http://ddmills.com/pacman/
+Poorly written, unfinished text version of pacman written in javascript - see demo here: http://ddmills.com/pacman/

+The movement is actually pretty slick though.
+Originally the movement was terrible, since you had to press wasd at the perfect time before you could turn down a corridor.
+Now you can press wasd before you get to the turn, and pacman will react accordingly.